dnsimple/dnsimple-support/content/articles/auto-import-dns.md

 ## Managing conflicts

 If auto-importing a record conflicts with an existing record on your domain, we ask you to confirm which record you'd like to keep.
-By default, we don't override the records on your domain.
-You'll have to select the record that applies in your context.
+By default, we don't override the records on your domain — you'll have to select the record that applies in your context.

 ![Overview](/files/auto-import-dns-conflict.png)

 Once you've made a selection, click **Import DNS records** to add them to your domain zone.

 ## Have more questions?

-If you have any questions or need assistance
+If you have any questions about how to auto-import your DNS records, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.